18 Vegetables to Direct Sow in May

 3. Cabbage:

-• A versatile vegetable that can be direct sown for a delicious fall harvest.
+-A versatile vegetable that can be direct sown.

-• Choose a sunny spot with fertile soil and sow seeds thinly, spacing them according to the variety’s instructions.
+-Choose a sunny spot with fertile soil and sow seeds thinly making sure to space them accordingly.

 • Growing difficulty: Easy